-Originally bred in Germany as a ratter to keep a farms vermin at bay, the miniature schnauzer is less accustomed to working for a living these days.
+Originally bred in Germany during the 19th century as a farm dog or ratter to keep a farms vermin at bay, the miniature schnauzer is less accustomed to working for a living these days.

 But if you think that he has become a dainty lapdog, you are sadly mistaken.